-Below is a list of some personal items you may want to consider taking to Antarctica.
-The list is meant as a guide only and should be modified for individual needs and preferences.
-Wintering personnel, for example, should increase some quantities, while official visitors and others who are scheduled for only a few days in Antarctica will require less.
-Your point-of-contact (POC) can give you specific advice about what you might need, depending on your length of stay and the Antarctic facility at which you will be working.
+Below is a list of personal items you should consider taking to Antarctica.
+The list is a guide only and should be modified for individual needs and preferences.
+Wintering personnel, for example, should increase some quantities, while official visitors and others scheduled for only a few days in Antarctica will require less.
+Your point of contact (POC) can give you specific advice about what you might need, depending on your length of stay and the Antarctic facility at which you will be working.